migotom/mt-bulk/README.md

 ### Configuration file

-Configuration structure is rewrited and divided into few sections.
+Configuration structure is rewritten and divided into few sections.
 Some of options changed as well (eg. `verify_check_sleep` into `verify_check_sleep_ms`).
-Please compare your current configuratio file with attached `mt-bulk.example.cfg`.
+Please compare your current configuration file with attached `mt-bulk.example.cfg`.
 To let know to MT-bulk that configuration file is compatible with version 2.x new entry in config file was added: `version = 2`.

 ## Credits